gdcho/chrom-cognito/notes.md

 **Character count: 604/1000**

-Pulse Play is a single-purpose Chrome extension designed to provide instant video playback speed control.
+Chromcognito is a single-purpose Chrome extension designed to provide instant video playback speed control.
 The extension allows users to temporarily speed up video content on any website by holding down a customizable hotkey, with visual feedback showing the current speed.
 When the hotkey is released, the video returns to normal playback speed.
 This single purpose is narrow and focused solely on enhancing video viewing experience through temporary speed control, making it easy for users to save time while watching educational content, tutorials, or any video that benefits from accelerated playback.

 ## Permission Justifications